 We strive to make our curriculum appealing to all of our children and pride ourselves on a broad and balanced approach to learning.

-In order to maximise motivation, excitement and learning, this year we are adopting the Cornerstones Creative Curriculum.
+In order to maximise motivation, excitement and learning, we have adopted the Cornerstones Creative Curriculum.

 Cornerstones is a holistic approach to learning.
 It ensures that children learn creatively and become immersed in their academic development.
 This thematic approach is based on the four "Cornerstones" of learning: Engage, Develop, Innovate and Express.

 Cornerstones is delivered through a range of inspirational yet rigorous Interactive Learning Projects (ILPs).
 These are based on themes and content from the National Curriculum, but bring learning together in new and exciting ways.

 Each project combines different strands of learning so that children engage more holistically and start to challenge themselves through problem solving and first-hand experience.

 Based on Singapore Maths principles, ‘Maths No Problem’ is designed and organised to ensure that children fully master key maths concepts in a visual and practical manner.

 Pupils will explore concepts using concrete materials, before progressing to pictorial and, finally, abstract (the CPA approach).